ZaneH/heybilly/README.md

 pip install -r requirements.txt
 ```

-### Configuration of Environment Variables
-Evolve `.env.sample` into `.env` and meticulously input your distinct API credentials.

 ### Train Your Model With Fine-Tuning
 Go to https://platform.openai.com/finetune, and create a job for `gpt-3.5-turbo-1106` with each file in `./fine_tune_data`.
 Update your `.env` file with your new MODEL_IDs once the jobs are complete.

+### Configuration of Environment Variables
+Move `.env.sample` to `.env` and fill in the necessary values.
+You'll need the fine-tuned model IDs from the previous step.

 ### Run RabbitMQ
 Start the RabbitMQ container: